mschristensen/jogging-tracker-demo-project/README.md

   - UserManager:    CRUD on all users
   - Admin:          CRUD on all records and users

+Some example jog data exists for these users between the dates: 08/01/2016 to 20/01/2016.

 Demo accounts with the following credentials exist for each role type:
 - User: `user@test.com`, `password`
 - UserManager: `usermanager@test.com`, `password`